10 important questions to ask before cosmetic surgery

 1. Who will I see at my consultation?

-This should be your surgeon, not a 'patient coordinator', who is often simply a salesperson.
-You should have a 'cooling off' period between your consultation and your operation of at least two weeks to ensure you really have time to think through your decision.
+This should be your cosmetic surgeon, not a 'patient coordinator', who is often simply a salesperson.
+You should have a 'cooling off' period between your consultation and your operation of at least two weeks to ensure you really have time to decide if cosmetic surgery is right for you.

 2. What are your qualifications?